 Behind the Curtain An Introduction to Hero_Flow

-SalesHero was created by the founding team of Datameer, the award-winning market leader in big data business intelligence that is used by companies such as Citi Bank, Visa, Barclays, Sprint, Deutsche Telekom and Dell (among others).
+SalesHero was created by the founding team of Datameer, the award-winning market leader in big data business intelligence that is used by companies such as Citibank, Visa, Barclays, Sprint, Deutsche Telekom and Dell (among others).
 Datameer was built from the ground up and in just five years secured a place in Gartner’s BI and Analytic Magic Quadrant.
 Needless to say, this isn't our first rodeo.
-Now we're set to build the first modern AI automation platform.
+Now we're set to build the first modern business process automation platform.

 Our engineering team combines almost a century of big data and AI experience and its members are founders, co-founders and very early contributors of technologies such as JBoss (acquired by RedHat for $900M), Hadoop (now considered a $30 billion market), Bixo (used by EMI Music, ShareThis, Bebo), Katta (used by Apple, Huawei, Chinese Telecom, FBI), ZkClient (used by Apache Kafka, Facebook’s Presto, ATT, Salesforce) and of course, Datameer.

 As always, when we started developing any new technologies the first question we were asked was, “Why build another platform if all of these others already exist?”
 The short answer is that we believe the currently available technology is crumbling and cannot meet the requirements of our rapidly accelerating tech-focused world that is increasingly being driven by artificial intelligence.
 We need a modern business automation platform.

 If autonomous vehicles are already a reality, then how can AI serve businesses?
 We didn’t see anything on the market that was addressing this issue so we decided to build a new operating system to support scalable autonomous business processes.
 Introducing Hero_Flow.

 The long answer